MastarCheeze/study-notes/computer-science/paper-2/programming-concepts.md

 | Called using identifier          | Called using identifier          |
 | Can be passed parameters         | Can be passed parameters         |
 | Does not return a value          | Returns a value                  |

+## Benefits

+-   Modularisation, code can be reused
+-   Faster development
+-   Shorter code, more maintainable

 ## Scope